JaimeHyland/family_shopping_list_v1/README.md

 For the moment, though, I've parked that issue.

+### Django apps
+The family_shopping_list project effectively contains only one Django app: shopping_list, which effectively contains all the custom models and templates in the project.
+In hindsight, it may have been a better idea, and the code may have been easier to follow (including for me) if its various components had been divided into separate sub-apps.
+This may be considered an opportunity for refactoring in future versions of the family shopping list!

 #### Project assessment/Outside users
 For anyone outside the family who needs or wishes to enter the App as a user (as part of their assessment of this project, for example), I will create an extra user for each user status that that person may need.
 I will then inform that person of the user name and password for each of the identities that they may wish or need to use to access the App's functionalities.

-I'll then ask them to change their password on first logging in as each user.
+I'll ask them to change their password on first logging in as each user.

 I'm happy enough to use the original allauth change_password template for this purpose, except that I don't like the way the standard Django-allauth functionality appears to leave the user stranded on the password_change_done page when that user has changed their password.
 However, that's another issue I've parked for the moment due to lack of time.